EGA-archive/beacon2-ri-tools/README.md

     * 4GB of RAM (ideally 16GB).
     * >= 1 cores (ideally i7 or Xeon).
     * At least 200GB HDD.
-    * bcftools, SnpEff and MongoDB (see https://b2ri-documentation.readthedocs.io/en/latest/external-tools)
+    * bcftools, SnpEff and MongoDB

 The Perl itself does not need a lot of RAM (max load will reach 400MB) but external tools do (e.g., process `mongod` \[MongoDB's daemon\]).